alexqguo/pizza-box-game/README.md

 ## Features for MVP
 * Game is playable locally and online
   * Can make every game a "remote" game with one player (whoever creates the game perhaps) acting as an admin.
 For a local game, the admin player can just control everything
+  * What happens when the admin leaves the page?
+Perhaps that's fine, or maybe just make everyone an admin
+  * When a user is in the middle of their turn, put a hold on other actions so remote players can't change stuff
 * Not restricted to just circles.
 Can be any shape
   * Need a way to serialize these shapes.
 SVG may be a better option than canvas